shanep-web/lesson02/ScavengerHunt.md

 ## Syllabus Stuff

-- A grade of 79.9% will translate to a TODO
 - The total number of points that I can earn is TODO
 - Late work can be submitted TODO days late